Fort Wayne Children's Zoo Home

 About

-Saki monkeys live in the tropical rain forest regions of southern and eastern Venezuela, Guyana, Suriname, French Guiana, and northeastern Brazil in South America.
+Saki monkeys live in tropical rain forests of southern and eastern Venezuela, Guyana, Suriname, French Guiana, and northeastern Brazil.

-Actually, only males have white faces, while females have dark faces.
+Only male saki monkeys have white faces, while females have dark faces.
 Their fur is thick, coarse, shaggy, and long which protects them from the weather in the rain forest.
-They do not have prehensile (grasping) tails.
-Their nose is flask-shaped with widely separated nostrils.
 Their lower front teeth are specialized for opening nuts and tough fruits in order to obtain the large nutritious seeds hidden within.
 This allows them to eat unripe fruit not palatable to most primates.
-Their legs are much longer than their arms, which helps them leap between branches, as far as 30 feet!

 Conservation